Technical Blog

 The heart of any dissolved air flotation (DAF) system is the pump that dissolves air into the wastewater.
 This is because DAFs work by adding whitewater to the wastewater to create microbubbles, which attach to the suspended solids and other contaminants.
 These bubbles lower the particles’ density, causing the contaminants to rise to the surface and be easily skimmed off.

-At World Water Works, we incorporate our proprietary AirWhip™ pump technology into DAF systems to achieve efficient flotation, improving the quality of the dissolved air and allowing maximum adhesion to the floc particles.
+At World Water Works, we incorporate our proprietary AirWhip™ pump technology into our WWW™ DAF systems to achieve efficient flotation, improving the quality of the dissolved air and allowing maximum adhesion to the floc particles.

 How It Works